ZarnackGroup/racoon_clip/docs/all_options.rst

 Cluster execution
 ^^^^^^^^^^^^^^^^^^

-- ``--profile``: The path to your cluster profile folder containing a config.yaml file that could for example look like this (For large datasets you might need to increase mem_mb and time.):
+- ``--profile``: The path to your cluster profile folder containing a config.yaml file that could for example, look like this (For large datasets you might need to increase mem_mb and time):

 .. code-block:: bash